Table of Content

 • Limiting Flow: The flow restrictor is usually a small plastic piece with a hole in the middle.
 When water passes through, it’s forced to go through this hole, reducing the total volume of water that’s released.

 • Optimized Experience: Even though it limits the flow, a flow restrictor doesn’t impact the quality of the shower experience.
-By regulating the amount of water that exits, it maintains a powerful spray while using less water, providing the perfect balance between water pressure and conservation.
+By regulating the amount of water that exits, it can maintain a satisfying spray while using less water, providing a balance between water pressure and conservation.

 How It Works:

 • Auto Temperature Adjustment: Once you’ve set your desired temperature, the thermostatic valve continuously adjusts the hot and cold water mix to ensure that it doesn’t change while you shower.
-For example, if someone flushes the toilet or turns on another tap in the house, the valve will adjust to prevent a sudden shock of cold or hot water.
+For example, if someone flushes the toilet or turns on another tap in the house, the valve will adjust to help reduce the chance of a sudden shock of cold or hot water.

-• Temperature Lock: Some thermostatic valves even come with a temperature lockfeature, allowing you to set a safe temperature range, preventing burns from water that gets too hot.
+• Temperature Lock: Some thermostatic valves also come with a temperature limit-stop feature, allowing you to set a maximum temperature to avoid overly hot water.

 thermostatic shower system